AriFordsham/GHCWiki/commentary/compiler/hoopl-performance.md

 - *Note that the new code generator appears about 10x slower than the old.
 Slowdown attributed to Hoopl dataflow.*   See [ Google Plus post by Simon Marlow](https://plus.google.com/107890464054636586545/posts/dBbewpRfw6R).

 - Fixed-point algorithm rewritten to reduce duplicate computation.
 (Simon Marlow in late 2011.
-Also Edward Yang \[circa Summer 2011?\].
-There is still some work to be done here (easily seen if you try tracing some of the simple examples in the Hoopl repository) but a more clever iterative sweeping algorithm languishing in my repository suffers from a subtle bug that surfaces when tested on GHC. -- ezyang
+Also Edward Yang in spring 2011.)
+Is there any more?
+I suggest looking at traces in the simple cases.

 - Change in representation of blocks, Simon Marlow, late 2011.
 (Details?)
 Performance difference almost too small to be measurable, but Simon M likes the new rep anyway.